 Twenty-four of the 62 hours are in prescribed Biblical Studies courses, 18 are in prescribed Systematic Theology courses, 2 are in Historical Theology, and 4 are in Spiritual Life and Evangelism.
 Of the remaining 14 elective hours at least two hours must be taken in Christian Education and at least two hours in World Missions and Intercultural Studies.

 No thesis is required for the MA(BS) degree.
 There is a seven-year time limit on completing MA(BS).

-The MA(BS) is now available fully online, in the classroom, or in a hybrid format.
+The MA(BS) is available almost entirely online, in the classroom, or in a hybrid format.
 Visit our online education page to find out more about the distance learning experience.

 Transfer of some credit is allowed toward the professional MA programs from accredited graduate theological schools.
 Up to 30 hours of credit may be transferred toward the MA in Biblical Studies.

 Students must have earned a grade of C or better for a course to be considered in transfer.
 Transferability of credits earned at this institution and transferred to another is at the discretion of the receiving institution.
 Consult the Registrar’s Office for information on eligibility for transfer credit.